 Preface This is the sixth edition of CSA B149.3, Code for the field approval of fuel-burning appliances and equipment.
 It supersedes the previous editions published in 2015, 2010, 2005, and 2000 by CSA Group (CSA) as CSA B149.3, and in 1989 by the Canadian Gas Association (CGA) as CAN/CGA-B149.3.
 This Code brings together for the convenience of users the applicable requirements for appliances and equipment, originally published as part of the CSA B149.1 and CSA B149.2 Codes.
 The major changes to this edition include the following: • title changed from "Code for the Field Approval of Fuel-Related Components on Appliances and Equipment" to "Code for the field approval of fuel-burning appliances and equipment"; • updated Scope (Clauses 1.2, 1.5, and 1.9); • updated reference publications (Clause 2); • updated definitions (Clause 3); • updated requirements and restructured pressure regulators clause (Clause 4); • updated requirements and restructured pilot supply clause (Clause 5); • updated requirements and restructured manual shut-off valves, manual isolation valves, and test firing valves clause (Clause 6); • updated requirements and restructured pilot burners clause (Clauses 7.2 and 7.3); • updated requirements for additional requirements for liquid propane valve trains (Clauses 9.1, 9.5, 9.7, 9.8, and 9.9); • updated requirements for applications, added section for multi-fuel burners (Clauses 10.1.6, 10.1.7, 10.1.8, 10.2, 10.3.1, 10.4, 10.9.3, 10.9.4, and 10.11); • updated requirements for safety controls (Clauses 12.1.4, 12.1.5, 12.4.1, 12.5.5, and 12.7.2.3); • updated requirements for rating plate (Clause 14); • updated requirements for "Additional requirements for process ovens, process furnaces, and atmosphere generators" (Clause 16.1); • added new Clause 17 for "Generators, compressors/pressure boosters, engines and turbines"; • added new Clause 18 for "Flare pilot", removed Annex, "Guidelines for flare pilot systems"; • added new Clause 19 for "Appliances in a complex and integrated facility"; • added new Clause 20 for "Additional requirements for portable appliances and equipment"; • revised recommended procedure for initial start-up of high input equipment (Clauses A.2, A.5, and A.6); • revised guidelines for electronic-type fuel air-ratio control (FARC) systems (Clause D.2); • added new Annex I for "Risk-based program for determining requirements for an appliance in a complex and integrated facility"; • added new Annex J for "Mobile outdoor food service unit"; and • added new Annex K for "Recommended requirements for automatic safety shutoff valves and automatic vent valves installed on gas turbines having capacities greater than 12.5 MMBtu/h (3.66 MW) and inlet pressures greater than 150 psi".
 This Code has been developed in compliance with Standards Council of Canada requirements for National Standards of Canada.
 It has been published as a National Standard of Canada by CSA Group.
 Scope 1.1 This Code contains the requirements for fuel-related components and accessories and their assembly on an appliance utilizing gas, downstream of the manual shut-off valve specified in Clause 6.18.2 of CSA B149.1.
 Clause 16 of this Code contains additional requirements for process ovens, including bakery ovens, process furnaces, and atmosphere generators operating at approximately atmospheric pressure and used by industry for the processing of materials.
 Recommended requirements for liquid and solid fuel-burning appliances are located in Annex G (liquids) and Annex H (solids).
 1.2 This Code does not apply to a) installations in marine pipeline terminals; b) gas where used as a feedstock in petroleum refineries or chemical plants; c) gas designated for storage or handling, or both, at propane gas bulk plants; d) gas where used for natural gas for vehicles; e) a new appliance for which there is an approved Standard; f) a manually operated appliance with an input not exceeding 20 000 Btu/h (6 kW) used for industrial applications; and g) other fuels not covered in this Code and used in combination with gas.
 1.3 When another fuel is used in the installation and in combination with gas, the safe operation of that fuel shall be approved.
 1.4 Requirements contained herein apply only to that portion of an appliance using gas as defined in Clause 1.7, atmosphere gas, and reaction gas.
 1.5 The requirements contained in this Code apply a) to new non-certified appliances and equipment of all inputs for which there is no approved Standard; b) when the upgrading, conversion or changes to the control system of a certified or non-certified appliance is required, unless a certified conversion kit for that appliance is utilized; and c) to programmable logic controllers or microprocessor-based controls used for flame safety and fuel/air ratio control.
 1.6 The requirements contained in this Code may be used to replace or supplement an approved Standard with the permission of the authority having jurisdiction.
 1.7 When the term "gas" is used, the requirements of this Code include, and apply equally to, any of the following gases or mixtures of them: natural gas, manufactured gas, propane, propane air, propylene, butane (normal butane or isobutane), and butylene.
 1.8 The values given in yard/pound units are the standard.
 The values given in parentheses are for information only.
 1.9 When using digester gas, landfill gas or biogas, this Code is to be used in conjunction with CSA B149.6.
 1.10 In this Code, "shall" is used to express a requirement, i.e., a provision that the user is obliged to satisfy in order to comply with the Code; "should" is used to express a recommendation or that which is advised but not required; and "may" is used to express an option or that which is permissible within the limits of the Code.
 Notes accompanying clauses do not include requirements or alternative requirements; the purpose of a note accompanying a clause is to separate from the text explanatory or informative material.
 Notes to tables and figures are considered part of the table or figure and may be written as requirements.
 Annexes are designated normative (mandatory) or informative (non-mandatory) to define their application.

-Preface This is the second edition of CSA/ANSI HGV 2, Compressed hydrogen gas vehicle fuel containers .
-It supersedes the previous edition published in 2014.
-The major changes to this edition include the following: a) distinction between category A and B containers; b) inclusion of conformable container requirements; and c) addition of mechanical tests.
+Preface This is the third edition of CSA/ANSI HGV 2, Compressed hydrogen gas vehicle fuel containers .
+It supersedes the previous editions published in 2021 and 2014.
+The major changes to this edition include the following: a) incorporation of requirements from CSA B51, Part 2; and b) harmonization and clarification of test requirements.
+This Standard is considered suitable for use for conformity assessment within the stated scope of the Standard.
 CSA Group acknowledges that the development of this Standard was made possible, in part, by the financial support of Natural Resources Canada.
+This Standard was prepared by the Subcommittee on Fuel Containers for Compressed Hydrogen Gas Vehicles, under the jurisdiction of the Technical Committee on Hydrogen Transportation and the Transportation Strategic Steering Committee, and has been formally approved by the Technical Committee.
 This Standard has been developed in compliance with Standards Council of Canada requirements for National Standards of Canada.
 It has been published as a National Standard of Canada by CSA Group.
 This Standard has been approved by the American National Standards Institute (ANSI) as an American National Standard.
-Scope 1.1 General This Standard contains requirements for the material, design, manufacture, marking, and testing of serially produced, refillable Type HGV2 containers intended only for the storage of compressed hydrogen gas for on-road vehicle operation.
+Scope 1.1 General This Standard contains requirements for the material, design, manufacture, marking, and testing of serially produced, refillable Type HGV 2 containers intended only for the storage of compressed hydrogen gas for on-road vehicle operation.
 These containers a) are to be permanently attached to the vehicle; b) have a capacity of up to 1000 L (35.4 ft3) water capacity; and c) have a nominal working pressure that does not exceed 70 MPa.
-1.2 Container type 1.2.1 Type HGV 2 containers are designated as follows: a) Type 1: metal; b) Type 2: resin-impregnated continuous filament with metal liner with a minimum burst pressure of 125% of service pressure.
-The container is hoop-wrapped; c) Type 3: resin-impregnated continuous filament with metal liner.
-The container is full-wrapped; and d) Type 4: resin-impregnated continuous filament with a nonmetallic liner.
-1.2.2 Conformable container types are designated as follows: a) CT1: container or assembly of a non-axisymmetric shape without a protective shell (i.e., outside wall containing gas pressure); b) CT2: container or assembly of non-axisymmetric shape within a full or partial protective shell that is acting as a shield and not directly assisting the pressure containing elements with containing gas pressure; and c) CT3: container or assembly of non-axisymmetric shape within a conformable protective shell that is acting as a shield and directly assisting the pressure containing elements with containing gas pressure.
-Note: The conformable container types are an additional identifier that is used in combination with the container type.
-A conformable tank is designated based on the design as a Type 1 (metal) to Type 4 (resin-impregnated continuous filament with a nonmetallic liner) with the additional conformable type identifier.
-For example, a Type 4 CT2 container would be required to meet the criteria for a Type 4 container as well as the criteria specified for a CT2 container.
-1.3 Alternative construction or materials The construction of the containers, whether specifically covered by the various provisions of this Standard or not, is to be in accordance with reasonable concepts of safety, performance, and durability.
-All specifications as to construction set forth herein are to be satisfied by the construction actually prescribed or such other construction as will provide at least equivalent performance.
+1.2 Container type 1.2.1 Cylindrical containers Type HGV 2 containers are designated as follows: a) Type 1: seamless metal container; b) Type 2: hoop wrapped container with resin-impregnated continuous filaments and a metal liner; c) Type 3: fully wrapped container with resin-impregnated continuous filaments and a metal liner; and d) Type 4: fully wrapped container with resin-impregnated continuous filaments and a nonmetallic liner.
+1.2.2 Conformable containers Conformable container types are designated as follows: a) CT1: container or assembly of a non-cylindrical or non-spherical shape without a protective shell; b) CT2: container or assembly of non-axisymmetric shape within a full or partial protective shell that is acting as a shield and not directly assisting the pressure-containing elements with containing gas pressure; and c) CT3: container or assembly of non-axisymmetric shape within a conformable protective shell that is acting as a shield and directly assisting the pressure-containing elements with containing gas pressure.
+1.3 Welded containers This Standard does not cover welded metal containers or welded metal liners.
 1.4 Units of measurement The values given in SI units are the units of record for the purposes of this Standard.
 The values given in parentheses are for information and comparison only.
-1.5 Terminology In this Standard, "shall" is used to express a requirement, i.e., a provision that the user shall satisfy in order to comply with the standard; "should" is used to express a recommendation or that which is advised but not required; and "may" is used to express an option or that which is permissible within the limits of the standard.
+1.5 Terminology In this Standard, “shall” is used to express a requirement, i.e., a provision that the user is obliged to satisfy in order to comply with the Standard; “should” is used to express a recommendation or that which is advised but not required; and “may” is used to express an option or that which is permissible within the limits of the Standard.
 Notes accompanying clauses do not include requirements or alternative requirements; the purpose of a note accompanying a clause is to separate from the text explanatory or informative material.
 Notes to tables and figures are considered part of the table or figure and may be written as requirements.
 Annexes are designated normative (mandatory) or informative (non-mandatory) to define their application.